Aysgarth Falls

+Description

-Aysgarth Falls have attracted visitors for more than 200 years, including John Ruskin, J. M. W. Turner and William Wordsworth visited, all enthusing about the falls' outstanding beauty.
-All three falls were featured in the film Robin Hood: Prince of Thieves.
+Aysgarth Falls have attracted visitors for more than 200 years, including John Ruskin, J. M. W. Turner and William Wordsworth, all of whom enthused about the falls' outstanding beauty.
+The falls were created when meltwater from the Ice Age that had been held back by a terminal moraine spilled down over the area and eroded the boulder clay and the bedrock limestone underneath.
+The falls drop 200 ft over a half-mile section of the river.

 The Falls are situated in the Yorkshire Dales National Park.
 There is a visitors' centre with an exhibition, information, items for sale, a café, toilets and a pay-and-display car park.

 There are public footpaths through the wooded valley, offering views of the river and falls.
 Wild flowers appear in the spring and summer, for example snowdrops in January and February, primroses in April and bluebells in May, and birds, squirrels and deer may also be seen.
 Occasionally salmon can be seen leaping up the falls in autumn.
-Nearby is St Andrew's Church, which has what is reputed to be the largest churchyard in England.
+Nearby is St Andrew's Church, which reputedly has the largest churchyard in England.
 The church has a medieval painted wooden screen rescued from the destroyed Jervaulx Abbey.

 The name originates from Old Norse and means the open space in the oak trees.

+Popular culture

-It was featured on the television programme Seven Natural Wonders as one of the wonders of the North.
+All three falls were featured in the films Robin Hood: Prince of Thieves and Emily Brontë's Wuthering Heights, and they were featured on the television programme Seven Natural Wonders as one of the wonders of the North.